 Situated at the heart of the Marchmont Estate, it lies to the east of the village of Greenlaw in the Scottish Borders, 19 miles west of Berwick-upon-Tweed and just 40 miles from Edinburgh.

 The interior at Marchmont is arguably one of the finest in Scotland, and the house retains many of its original features, including the magnificent George II period plasterwork by Thomas Clayton, the pre-eminent plasterer of the time.

-Why not join our mailing list, or follow-us on social media for news on openings, events and further developments.
+You can join our mailing list using this form, or follow us on social media to get advance notice on openings, events and further developments.